 Commercial / industrial UV treatment systems do not always fall under drinking water systems requirements, but they still must comply with specific testing standards.
 These markets can include campgrounds, hotels, restaurants, processing plants, and recreational facilities.
 Testing protocols include NSF/ANSI 55, ETV and DVGW.

 Municipal applications will always fall under the drinking water regulations as they feed water to the public that can be consumed.
-These applications can include private community water treatment facilities as well as municipal treatment systems ranging in flow rates from 10 USGPM to 3 BGD (billion gallons per day).
-When UV equipment is installed for disinfection it must comply with the accepted validation protocol according to the applicable drinking water regulations.
-These protocols include USEPA UVDGM (UV Disinfection Guidance Manual) 2006, DVGW (German), ÖNorm (Austrian) and NSF 55 Class A. To learn more about Municipal Regulations, click here.
+These applications can include private community water treatment facilities as well as municipal treatment systems with a wide range of flow rates.
+When UV water treatment systems are installed, it must comply with the applicable drinking water regulations.
+Testing protocols include USEPA UVDGM (UV Disinfection Guidance Manual) 2006, DVGW, ÖNorm and NSF/ANSI 55.

 NSF/ANSI 55 – Ultraviolet Microbiological Water Treatment Systems

 NSF/ANSI 55 is a UV water treatment standard that is used to prove the performance of UV water treatment equipment under specific conditions.
 It also specifies other requirements for UV water treatment systems such as material composition and dimensioning.
 There are two different classes under this standard, Class A and Class B.

 NSF/ANSI 55 Class A establishes the minimum requirements for UV water treatment systems intended for non-potable water.
 They are required to include a UV sensor to indicate if the UV intensity is dropping below an acceptable level.
 Class A systems must deliver a UV dose of at least 40 mJ/cm2 at the alarm set point.